 An introduction to the various uses of computers in the social science disciplines of criminal justice, gerontology, and sociology.
-Emphasis will be placed upon understanding and usage of the Internet, spreadsheets, data base management systems, computerized information retrieval services, and computer-based communications.
+Emphasis will be placed upon understanding and usage of the Internet, spreadsheets, data base management systems, and computerized information retrieval services.
 The primary focus will be upon the computer as an effective tool in social science research and writing, and the major teaching-learning strategy will be hands-on use of computers.